April93/ai-voice-assistant/README.md

 A modified version of moegoe is included in the repo.
 To use it, place a compatible `.pth` and `.json` model in `mymoegoe/models/` ensuring both the pth and json have the same name, then launch the script with `--moegoe`.
 The script assumes a model named `g.pth` and `g.json`.
 You can manually select it by launching with `--mgmodel modelnamehere` for example: `--mgmodel g` without file extensions.
 If the voice is too fast or too slow, you can modify the speed with `--voicespeed 1.0` adjusting the number (higher is slower).
 A popular model with thousands of anime voices can be found [here.](https://huggingface.co/spaces/skytnt/moe-tts/tree/main/saved_model/15)

+### XTTS

+Use XTTS-v2 as the TTS engine by launching the script with `--xtts`.
+The script requires that you place the XTTS model in `xtts/models`.
+The expected default model name is `base v2.0.2`.
+You can use a reference voice by placing a wav file in `xtts/voices` and launching the script with both `--xtts` as well as `--voice filename` without the wav extension.
+By default, `xtts/voices/en_sample.wav` file is used as a reference.
+The XTTS-v2 model can be found [here.](https://huggingface.co/coqui/XTTS-v2)

 ### Anime character visualization with VMagicMirror and VB-Cable

 For windows and mac it's possible to install [VB-Cable](https://vb-audio.com/Cable/) and [VMagicMirror](https://github.com/malaybaku/VMagicMirror/) to send the TTS output to an on screen anime character.
 Launch the script with `--vbcable` to send TTS to vbcable.
 Then run VMagicMirror and set the microphone to the virtual VB-Cable microphone.